CRICOS Course Code

 For practical learning in Electronic (UEE) courses, TEDI will provide access to equipment, including but not limited to, Soldering iron, soldering wire, Multimeter, cable stripper, screw driver kit, Tongs.
 These equipment’s are placed in the practical lab which students can use for their practical learning.

-Classroom based Face to Face theory learning on campus and practical sessions at Institute’s industrial environment “Technical Electronics Centre” located at TEDI’s workshop 17 David St, BRUNSWICK, VIC, 3056
+Face to Face theory learning on campus and Practical learning at Institute’s industrial environment “Technical Electronics Centre” located at TEDI's workshop for a minimum 20 hours per week.

 Delivery Location